 Dollar-cost averaging is an investment strategy that aims to reduce the impact of volatility on the purchase of assets.

-But what if you want to invest in the markets but don’t really know how to start?
+But what if you want to buy crypto but don’t really know how to start?
 More specifically, what would be the optimal way to build a longer-term position?
-In this article, we’ll discuss an investing strategy known as DCA, or dollar-cost averaging, which provides an easy way to mitigate some of the risks of entering a position.
+In this article, we’ll discuss a popular strategy known as DCA, or dollar-cost averaging.

 What is dollar-cost averaging?